 In a previous post, I promoted both Cardus and Context TV as two organizations worthy of support for their work in culture formation.
 Trinity Western University’s proposed law school is another.
 It would be (I think) the first top-tier institution in Canada in terms of Hunter’s culture matrix, and for that and many reasons, TWU deserves our generous support.

 In a Faith Today article, Gordon T Smith, president of Ambrose University, makes an outstanding case for “The Church + The Academy” partnership.

 Individual ministries can support the work of Christian intellectuals by rising to the second tier of Hunter’s culture matrix: advocacy and public education.
 Take the ideas flowing out of the top-tier which relate to what your ministry does, add your own deep understanding and experience, and then package it to be readily understandable and practical to your supporters.
 You can raise the intellectual life of the church by educating your supporters about the deeper issues of your cause.

 Inner city missions, for example, can discuss not just the compassionate work they do, but also the social and systemic conditions that cause people to need their services.
 International development agencies could address the complexities of giving aid while at the same time building sustainable communities in challenging national economies.

 The heritage of the Evangelical wing of the church is very much in frontline ministries serving immediate needs.
 Think of the Wesleys, the Booths and others who went out to the people.
-We tend to value “on the ground” work and might think we don’t have time for the esoteric.
-But it is that very work, the esoteric, which fuels the life of a community, keeping it vibrant, creative, and able to deal with the issues of the day.
+We tend to value “on the ground” work and might think we don’t have time for the conceptual.
+But it is that very work, the conceptual, which fuels the life of a community, keeping it vibrant, creative, and able to deal with the issues of the day.
 Deep thinkers who are attuned to the Holy Spirit.
 Christian intellectual life deserves our full support.

 Key Point: Societies, including the church, need intellectuals as the creative foundation for continued life and growth.